rfuzzo/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `isSpeaking`
 <div class="search_terms" style="display: none">isspeaking, speaking</div>

 *Read-only*.
-This property is `true` when the actor is speaking a voiceover.
+This property is `true` when the actor is speaking a dialogue line.
+This includes: hit grunts, combat reactions, and the usual dialogue.

 **Returns**: